 2. Create a new note.

-3. Touch the camera icon and then select "scan documents".
+3. Touch the camera icon and select "scan documents".

 4. Take a picture of your document.
-The iPhone should automatically align the corners with the document, but if it does not, manually adjust to to fit the paper.
+The iPhone should automatically align the corners with the document, but if it doesn't, you can manually adjust it to fit the paper.

 5. Once completed, your phone will say "Ready for next scan".
 Click the "save" button on the bottom right corner of the screen and your scan will appear in your notes folder.